systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that figure number is formatted in bold and coloured in black.

 	- If figure number is followed by text, then check that the first sentence of that text is formatted in bold and coloured in black.
-The rest of the text should be in plain text.
+The rest of the text should be in :ref:`plain text<plain_text>`.

 	|	:sampleb:`Figure 1.
 First sentence of legend text in sentence case.` :sample:`Second sentence and rest of text.`